-• Learning outside the classroom supports the development of healthy and active lifestyles by offering children opportunities for physical activity, freedom and movement, and promoting a sense of well-being.

-• Learning outside the classroom gives children contact with the natural world and offers them experiences that are unique to outdoors, such as direct contact with the weather and the seasons.

-• Playing and learning outside also helps children to understand and respect nature, the environment and the interdependence of humans, animals, plants, and lifecycles. • Outdoor play also supports children's problem-solving skills and nurtures their creativity, as well as providing rich opportunities for their developing imagination, inventiveness and resourcefulness.

-• Children need an outdoor environment that can provide them with space, both upwards and outwards, and places to explore, experiment, discover, be active and healthy, and to develop their physical capabilities.

-• The outdoor environment offers space and therefore is particularly important to those children who learn best through active movement.
-Very young children learn predominately through their sensory and physical experiences which supports brain development and the creation of neural networks.

-• For many children, playing outdoors at school may be the only opportunity they have to play safely and freely while they learn to assess risk and develop the skills to manage new situations.
+- Learning outside the classroom supports the development of healthy and active lifestyles by offering children opportunities for physical activity, freedom and movement, and promoting a sense of well-being. - Learning outside the classroom gives children contact with the natural world and offers them experiences that are unique to outdoors, such as direct contact with the weather and the seasons. - Playing and learning outside also helps children to understand and respect nature, the environment and the interdependence of humans, animals, plants, and lifecycles. - Outdoor play also supports children's problem-solving skills and nurtures their creativity, as well as providing rich opportunities for their developing imagination, inventiveness and resourcefulness. - Children need an outdoor environment that can provide them with space, both upwards and outwards, and places to explore, experiment, discover, be active and healthy, and to develop their physical capabilities. - The outdoor environment offers space and therefore is particularly important to those children who learn best through active movement.
+Very young children learn predominately through their sensory and physical experiences which supports brain development and the creation of neural networks. - For many children, playing outdoors at school may be the only opportunity they have to play safely and freely while they learn to assess risk and develop the skills to manage new situations.

-Snack

-Every day, your child will have access to a range of fruit, vegetables and fresh milk.
-Water is available all day and children are encouraged to try and taste a variety of healthy snacks.
-Children will be supported to pour their own drinks and prepare their own snack, whether that involves peeling an orange or washing an apple.
+Family dining

+Lunchtime is a key part of our school day.
+We eat lunch 'family dining' style, during which children learn to serve themselves and each other (as opposed to having to queue at a counter to collect their food).
+Many parents worry about how their child will cope with this big change when they stay at school all day.
+We all sit down as a school and eat together; adults eat the school lunch with the children to encourage and model good conversations.
+We serve each other food and help tidy away together.
 We value this time and see it as a key learning opportunity.
-Children will be encouraged to tidy up afterwards and wash their hands as part of their journey towards independence.

-Nursery Sessions

-We have two sessions available for Nursery ages children:

-Morning Session: 8:30am- 11:30am Afternoon Session: 12:15-3:15pm
+Every day, there is a different meal accompanied with salad or vegetables, followed by a dessert or fresh fruit.
+Meat is Halal and there is also a vegetarian option.

+School Day

+The school day starts at 8:40am and finishes at 3:15pm.
+Lunch time is 11:30am-12:30pm